Q. When is the application deadline?

 Q. Do all students and parents have to speak English before enrolling at HIS?

 While it is helpful for both the student and at least one parent to speak some English this is not essential; HIS has a specialist English as a Second Language (ESL) teacher who works closely with children to accelerate their learning of English.
-Where students with little English enrol in April the school will place them in a ‘headstart’ program, using the time between enrolment and the new school year in August to focus on developing their English skills.
 Many people in the school – teachers and office staff – speak Japanese and it is always possible to assist those parents who do not speak English.
 In addition, the school runs an English Language Program which we would encourage parents to enrol in so that their English improves also: this is a great model for your children too!

 Q. What is the breakdown of nationalities at HIS?